-Antoine’s father died in 1836 and an older sister, Catherine, died the following year on 1 November 1837.
-Seven months later, Antoine, his mother, and four remaining sisters arrived in New York City on 7 June 1838.
+Antoine’s father died in 1829 and an older sister, Catherine, died on 1 November 1837.
+Seven months after Catherine’s death, Antoine, his mother, and four remaining sisters arrived in New York City on 7 June 1838.
 Their oldest brother Georges remained in France.
 Eleven months later, the family was at the wedding of their sister Barbara to Felix Maurath at the Old Cathedral in St. Louis.
 Felix’s family had arrived in America just four years earlier It is likely they knew each other in Europe, as their towns were not far apart.

 The Jacob family ended up living with Felix and Barbara in St. Louis until they were all married and on their own.
 Barbara died in childbirth in 1842, and Felix married her younger sister, Catherine Josephine.